rohanmaniwade/simpleThesis-typst/simple-thesis/07_experimental_setup.typ

 == Test Fixture for the Backend PCB

 To conduct the accelerated shaker table tests, a custom fixture was required to securely mount the backend PCB.
-The fixture design prioritises replicating the mounting conditions experienced by the backend during actual device operation, ensuring that the boundary conditions remain consistent with field use.
+The fixture design prioritises replicating the mounting conditions experienced by the backend during actual device operation, which is illustrated by @fixingpointsofbackend, ensuring that the boundary conditions remain consistent with field use.

 #let img1 = box(stroke: 1pt+black, inset: 0.1em)[#image("../../Images/fixture/fixturecadwlabels.png")]
 #let img2 = box(stroke: 1pt+black, inset: 0.1em)[#image("../../Images/fixture/screw_mounts.png")]